Kicking Bird

-Kicking Bird, also known as Tene-angop'te, "The Kicking Bird", "Eagle Who Strikes with his Talons", or "Striking Eagle" (1835 - May 3, 1875) was a High Chief of the Kiowa in the 1870s.
+Kicking Bird, also known as T’è:néáungopd̶e, "The Kicking Bird", "Eagle Who Strikes with his Talons", or "Striking Eagle" (c.
+1835 - May 3, 1875) was a High Chief of the Kiowa in the 1870s.
 It is said that he was given his name for the way he fought his enemies.
 He was a Kiowa, though his grandfather had been a Crow captive who was adopted by the Kiowa.
 His mysterious death at Fort Sill on May 3, 1875, is the subject of much debate and speculation.

-Though he was a great warrior who participated in and led many battles and raids during the 1860s and 1870s, he is mostly known as an advocate for peace and education in his tribe.
+Though he was a great warrior who participated in and led many battles and raids during the 1860s and 1870s, he is mostly known as an advocate for peace and education among his people.
 He enjoyed close relationships with whites, most notably the Quaker teacher Thomas Battey and Indian Agent James M. Haworth.
 The close relationships he enjoyed with whites engendered animosity among many of the Kiowas, making him a controversial figure.
 He would become the most prominent peace chief of the Kiowas, following the lead of a previous head chief, Dohasan.
 Kicking Bird was diplomatically active and signed the Little Arkansas Treaty of 1865 and the Medicine Lodge Treaty of 1867 and was instrumental in moving his people to reservations.